 For larger companies, this is rarely a need.
 But for small businesses, it can be absolutely critical.

-A small business owner just doesn’t have time to wait on hold or re-explain their problem to a new person every time they call for help.
+A small business owner just doesn’t have time to wait, hold or re-explain their problem to a new person every time they call for help.

 Tax codes shift and change all the time, as do pertinent laws and regulations.
 If you’re in business long enough, you will have tax issues arise.
 Whether or not an issue will arise is the wrong question to ask.

 Some payroll services will protect their clients and handle payroll tax issues.
 Others won’t provide that kind of support.

 At ConnectPay, for example, we specialize in payroll services for small businesses specifically.
 We know small businesses need help when it comes to taxes.

 On the other hand, larger providers are often siloed, and the customer must interface between tax departments and payroll or workers comp departments, even if they buy all three from the same provider.

 There is so much interaction required between payroll and accounting.
-Small business payroll specialists will work directly with your CPA to ensure everything is done right and on-time.
+Small business payroll specialists will work directly with your CPA to ensure everything is done right and on time.

 “I was quickly impressed with the pricing, the ease of the online interface, and the personalized service.” - Lisa Tugal, Founder, Bellwether Bookkeeping

 Starting with a clean slate is the best choice.
 The ideal time to switch payroll providers is at the start of the new year.
 If that’s not an option, we encourage our new clients to begin at the start of a new quarter.

 For our clients, especially those that start at the beginning of a new year or quarter, the typical timeline for a complete conversion is 7-10 days.

 If security is important to your company and your employees, definitely inquire about security measures your potential provider embraces.

-Checking websites and reviews is a great way to narrow down your search for a payroll service provider.
-However, there’s only so much you can tell reading marketing material.
+However, you can tell only so much by reading marketing material.
 The best way to evaluate a provider is to ask them these questions in person.

 As small business specialists, we like to get to know you and get a firm understanding of your company and your payroll needs.
 Then, we’ll be able to tailor the right service for your needs.

-If you’re ready to solve payroll for good, just schedule a meeting with one of our payroll representatives.
+If you’re ready to solve payroll for good, schedule a meeting with one of our payroll representatives.
 We look forward to the chance to win your business.